Gavin Rossdale: Other projects

-Rossdale's first solo record, entitled Wanderlust, was released 3 June 2008.
-Gwen Stefani, Rossdale's then-wife, sang background vocals on the track "Can't Stop The World", with other vocalists on the album including Shirley Manson, Katy Perry and Dave Stewart.
+Rossdale's first solo record, entitled Wanderlust, was released on 3 June 2008.
+Gwen Stefani, Rossdale's then-wife, sang background vocals on the track "Can't Stop the World", with other vocalists on the album including Shirley Manson, Katy Perry and Dave Stewart.

-On 1 April 2008 the first single from Wanderlust, "Love Remains The Same", was released through digital retailers.
-It entered the Billboard Hot 100 at Number 76, rising to 27 in October 2008, giving Rossdale his first Top 40 hit since the days when he fronted Bush.
-Rossdale mounted a full-scale solo tour in Spring 2009.
+On 1 April 2008 the first single from Wanderlust, "Love Remains the Same", was released through digital retailers.
+It entered the Billboard Hot 100 at number 76, rising to 27 in October 2008, giving Rossdale his first top 40 hit since the days when he fronted Bush.
+Rossdale mounted a full-scale solo tour in spring 2009.
 Of the album's title, Rossdale said, "I just liked it because it's kind of sexy enough, it's powerful, it's one word.
 Wanderlust sums up that desire for music and for singing and performing and this life."

 Rossdale also provides the vocals for the Apocalyptica song "End of Me", which is the lead single from their 2010 album, 7th Symphony.

 Rossdale was a judge for the tenth annual Independent Music Awards to support independent artists' careers.
 In 2013, Rossdale was awarded in the Ivor Novello Awards, for International Achievement in Songwriting, which was presented to him by Chris Martin.
 On 27 October 2017, Rossdale sang with Linkin Park at their special memorial concert in memory of vocalist Chester Bennington.
 He performed the song "Leave Out All the Rest."

 Acting career

 Rossdale acted in the film Constantine (2005), playing the half-demon Balthazar.
 He has also appeared in Zoolander (2001), Mayor of the Sunset Strip (2004), Little Black Book (2004), the Game of Their Lives (2005), How to Rob a Bank (2007), and The Bling Ring (2013).
-Additionally, he featured in the crime drama television series Criminal Minds in the episode "The Performer" (2009), portraying a rock star named Paul Davies who takes a vampire-like alter ego named Dante whose music is involved in a string of exsanguination murders.
+Additionally, he featured in the crime drama television series Criminal Minds in the episode "The Performer" (2009), portraying a rock star named Paul Davies who takes a vampire-like alter ego named Dante, whose music is involved in a string of exsanguination murders.
 Rossdale was also in the eighth episode of season 5 of Burn Notice, and he played the villain Johnny Moreau in the 100th episode of Hawaii Five-0 in November 2014.
 In 2021, he starred alongside Bella Thorne in the thriller film Habit.